-To facilitate the shift to low emission vehicles, development proposals must support the introduction of electric vehicles.

-All proposals that include car parking must demonstrate that car charging points can or will be installed adjacent to all parking spaces on site with ease (either now or in the future).
-This means that the required cabling and connection is either installed as part of the development or that it can be installed at a later date without:
+- SNP15.1.
+To facilitate the shift to low emission vehicles, development proposals must support the introduction and use of electric vehicles. - SNP15.2.
+All proposals that include car parking must demonstrate that car charging points can or will be installed adjacent to all parking spaces on site with ease (either now or in the future). - SNP15.3.

-- Causing disruption to the occupants (either residential or commercial) that may dissuade the occupants from installing electric chargers.
-For example this could include requiring any internal fixtures to be removed/relocated, the chasing or drilling through internal walls or the running cables through internal spaces. - Requiring additional works that would make the cost of installing a car charging point cost prohibitive. - Cabling having to be run externally in a publically visible location. - Require further planning permission to allow the installation of the charging point.

 Proposals which provide full car charging infrastructure at the outset will be viewed more favourably than those which do not.

-THE BUILT & NATURAL ENVIRONMENT
+8. THE BUILT & NATURAL ENVIRONMENT

+8.1.
 The Southwater Parish Design Statement 2011 is adopted by Horsham District Council under the Planning & Compulsory Purchase Act, 2004 as Supplementary Planning Documents (SPDs).
 This document features in the evidence base supporting this plan and has contributed towards the formation of the policies in this section.